MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Maharashtra (CET CELL via NEET)

-State counselling registration: typically June 2026 after NEET results.
+State counselling registration: follows the NEET result (declared 16 July 2026).
+Maharashtra announces its own counselling dates separately from MCC — track cetcell.mahacet.org for the Round 1 window rather than the MCC calendar.
 CET CELL portal (cetcell.mahacet.org) handles state-quota allotment.
 Maharashtra state quota: 85% state.
 Domicile required: 7+ years residence proof.
 Counselling rounds: 3 CAP rounds + 1 institutional round + stray vacancy round.
 Top targets: GMC Mumbai, BJ Medical Pune, Government Medical College Nagpur.

 Karnataka (KEA & Private)